andreavillanes/IAA_Sessions/README.md

 * Demo - Apache Kafka
 * Intro to Apache NiFi
 * Demo - Apache NiFi Walk-through
-* Demo & Lap - Realtime Data Processing and Routing
+* Demo & Lab - Realtime Data Processing and Analysis

-## IAA Module - Session 5 - Google Cloud Platform
+## IAA Module - Session 5 - Google Cloud Platform (GCP)
 * Intro to Google Cloud Platform
-* Overview of the cloud ecosystem
+* Overview of the cloud ecosystem & services
 * Deploying solutions in the Cloud
-* Industry trends
+* Industry trends & Applications
 * Walk-through of Tools and Services
+* Demos & Lab

 ## IAA Module - Session 6 - Special Topics or Hackathon Project
 This session will be used as an overflow from previous sessions.
 If extra time is needed